Chinese internet publishing options

 Chinese public

-Local Chinese hosting, ICP certification, and a Chinese business will be required, as will locally hosted software.
+Local Chinese hosting, ICP certification, a Chinese business license, and locally hosted software will be required.

 Article: Information being updated